nca45/SteamGameDir/README.md

 This cli searches through the partitions Steam uses to install games on and attempts to open the game's local directory

+This was made exclusively for Windows btw, sorry linux users

 ## Installation

 Clone the repo